Authors: Dr. Theo Notteboom and Dr. Jean-Paul Rodrigue

 3. Empty Container Flows

 A container is a transport as well as a production unit that moves as an export, import, or repositioning flow.
 Once a container has been unloaded, another transport leg must be found, as moving an empty container is almost as costly as moving a full container.
-Irrespective of whether it is loaded or not, a container consumes the same amount of space and therefore requires the same transport capacity.
+Irrespective of whether it is loaded, a container consumes the same amount of space and, therefore, requires the same transport capacity.
 Shipping companies need containers to maintain their operations and level of service along the port network they call.
 Containers arriving in a market as imports must eventually leave, either empty or full.
 The longer the delay, the higher the cost.

 In an ideal situation, an inbound container would find an outbound load nearby once it has been unloaded.
-Repositioning thus begins after a container has been unloaded, and it involves costs that the shippers must assume.
+Repositioning thus begins after a container has been unloaded and involves costs that the shippers must assume.
 This cost is thus reflected in the costs paid by producers and consumers.
 Also, empty containers represent development opportunities for export markets as every disequilibrium tends to impose a readjustment of transport rates and can act as an indirect export subsidy.
 Firms taking advantage of this may reduce, likely temporarily, their transport costs.

 An increasing number of containers are repositioned empty because cargo cannot be found for a return leg.
-The outcome has been a growth in the repositioning costs as shippers attempt to manage the level of utilization of their containerized assets.
+The outcome has been a growth in the repositioning costs as shippers attempt to manage the utilization level of their containerized assets.
 The positioning of empty containers is one of the most complex problems concerning global freight distribution.
 A highlighted issue is that, under normal circumstances, about 2.5 million TEUs of containers are being stored empty, waiting to be used.
 Empties thus account for about 10% of existing container assets and 20.5% of global port handling.
 The major causes of this problem include: